 - Blot out the excess moisture that you just sprayed on the mattress

 - To help combat any residual fluid or odor, sprinkle a layer of baking soda on the mattress and let it sit for about 24 hours

 - Vacuum up the residual baking soda and assess the area – repeat if needed

-Keep in mind that blood has proteins in it and that it reacts to water temperatures differently – people will want to go with cold water to remove this stain and avoid using warm or hot water which could make it worse.
-People should use gloves if they’re working with blood that is not their own.
+Keep in mind that blood has proteins in it and that it reacts to water temperatures differently – you will want to go with cold water to remove this stain and avoid using warm or hot water which could make it worse.
+You should use gloves if you’re working with blood that is not your own.

 - Mix 50/50 cold water and distilled white vinegar in a spray bottle.